jeffreycamealy/ChangingBackground-Android/README.md

 ##Implementation

 [Video](https://www.youtube.com/watch?v=5gjd9NYETmY "Video").
-The APK is located in app/build/apk
+The APK is at /app-release-unsigned.apk

 Based on the animation available on the iOS programming challenge, these are the requirements I interpreted: